 '''

-{

 echo foss.org.my ;

 echo debian.org ;

 echo freenetproject.org ;

 } | parallel traceroute

-will display as output the traceroute invocation that finishes first.
-Adding the -k option

-{
+'''

+'''

+ł

 echo foss.org.my ;

 echo debian.org ;

 echo freenetproject.org ;

 } | parallel -k traceroute

 '''

 Finally, Parallel can be used to run a sequence of shell commands in parallel, similar to 'cat file | bash'.
 It is not uncommon to take a list of filenames, create a series of shell commands to operate on them, and feed that list of commands to a shell.
 Parallel can speed this up.
-Assuming that file contains a list of shell commands, one per line, will evaluate the commands using the shell (since no explicit command is supplied as an argument), in blocks of ten shell jobs at a time.
+Assuming that file contains a list of shell commands, one per line, parallel -j 10 < file will evaluate the commands using the shell (since no explicit command is supplied as an argument), in blocks of ten shell jobs at a time.